yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRT54G.rst

 If you have a look at the WRT54G v2.2 board, you can find on the left corner, near the power LED, an empty place for a 4 pins button.
 On the board it is printed as SW2.
 This is the second reset button you can find on WRT54G v3.0, except that it has not been soldered.

+Many versions of this model have a (possibly unpopulated) serial header, for more info see http://www.rwhitby.net/wrt54gs/serial.html.